Every Netflix Christmas romcom ranked from least to most ridiculous

 10. A Castle for Christmas

 Let’s get the obvious stuff out the way at the top – yes, Brooke Shields is too famous to be in this film.
 She plays a bestselling American author plagued by one massive flop, who, in an attempt to reconnect with her roots, heads off to Scotland.
 Unsurprisingly, the locals – including the handsome Duke of Dunbar (Cary Elwes) – are sceptical of her plans to barge in and take things over.
 “To women buying castles,” is one girlboss cheer in the pub.
-Really, don’t we all deserve castles this Christmas.
+Really, don’t we all deserve castles this Christmas?

 9. Operation Christmas Drop